The Standard Poodle is a noble, beautiful dog with a short, curly or corded coat, distinctive oval eyes and long, floppy ears.

-Von Willebrand’s Disease (vWD)is an inherited blood clotting disorder, which causes excessive bleeding.
-One of the breeds where vWD is most commonly seen is the Standard Poodle, so it’s important to ensure that both parents have had DNA tests for this disorder before you bring your puppy home.
+This disease is most common in Standard Poodles, so it’s important to ensure that both parents have had DNA tests for this disorder before you bring your puppy home.

-Sebaceous adenitis is an inflammatory skin disease that Poodles can sometimes be affected by.
+Sebaceous adenitis is an inflammatory skin disease that can affect Poodles.
 It can cause itching, hair loss, infections, blistering and scaling of the skin.

-There is not currently a DNA test for sebaceous adenines, therefore it is important to ask your breeder whether any dogs in the line had skin problems.
-If they did, then you will need to find another line to buy your puppy from.
+There is not currently a DNA test for sebaceous adenines.
+For this reason, it is important to ask your breeder whether any dogs in the line had skin problems.
+If they did, then you should find another line to buy your puppy from.

 Addison’s Disease is an adrenal hormone disorder that causes problems with the dog’s blood composition.

-Symptoms can be quite vague and hard for the vet to diagnose, including being lethargic, having gastro-intestinal issues, a low temperature and pain.
+Symptoms can be quite vague and hard for the vet to diagnose.
+These symptoms include lethargy, gastro-intestinal issues, a low temperature and pain.

 There is no current DNA test for Addison’s.
-You will need to ask about family history.
+Thus, you will need to ask about family

 Autoimmune Haemolytic Anemia

-It causes the dog to become lethargic, have abnormal breathing/pulse rates and to have pale gums when examined.
+It causes the dog to become lethargic and to have abnormal breathing/pulse rates and pale gums.

 There is no current DNA test for Autoimmune Haemolytic Anemia.
-You will need to ask about family history.
+For this reason, you will need to ask about family history.